 Notes

-- This frosting will crust, so sprinkles or additional decorations will need to be added before your frosting dries.
+- This frosting will crust, so sprinkles or additional decorations need to be added before your frosting dries.

 The icing taste amazing but not really thick ,did I not mix it enough?